AngeloOliveira2004/LDTS_Project/README.md

 <img src="./docs/UML_LDTS.jpg" alt="Example GIF" width="1400"/>

 Note: This image is available in the docs folder , it is recommended to open it for full coverage and better view of the design.

-### TESTING

-- Screenshot of coverage report.
-- Link to mutation testing report.

-### SELF-EVALUATION

-> In this section describe how the work regarding the project was divided between the students.
-In the event that members of the group do not agree on a work distribution, the group should send an email to the teacher explaining the disagreement.

-**Example**:

-- John Doe: 40%
-- Jane Doe: 60%